 Update July 2017: The Adelaide Hotel Toronto was formerly a Trump Hotel.
 The property is no longer affiliated with the Trump name and is currently using the name Adelaide Hotel Toronto.
 References to the original name have now been removed from this review.
 Contact information will be updated as soon as it is available.

-Let’s get this out of the way up front—the Trump has possibly the most comfortable beds I’ve ever slept in.
+Let’s get this out of the way up front—the Adelaide has possibly the most comfortable beds I’ve ever slept in.
 Add to that a remote to control the curtains and the lights, a smart mirror in the bathroom, and a minibar to rival a gourmet snack shop, and this hotel is top-shelf in the lap of luxury living.

 Everything was immaculate and luxurious, from the marble floors to the black crystal chandeliers, to the cherry blossom motif sprinkled throughout the hotel.
-Guests are welcome to use the full spa and fitness center as well as an infinity lap pool.
-The restaurant had just closed for renovations when I arrived for my stay, so I didn’t get to eat there—but based on the extraordinary flavor of the dreamsicle truffle left at my bedside for my arrival, I can only imagine that the food is divine.
+Guests are welcome to use the full spa and fitness centre as well as an infinity lap pool.
+The restaurant had just closed for renovations when I arrived for my stay, so I didn’t get to eat there—but based on the extraordinary flavour of the dreamsicle truffle left at my bedside for my arrival, I can only imagine that the food is divine.